SEO and content design at Confab

 In my experience it is the exception, not the norm, to see content and SEO work together like this.
 Some organisations do and they do well out of it.
 I hope everyone who left Chris and Rebekah’s session is able to go back to work and see some change for the better.

 Chris and Rebekah also gave tips on schema code and much more.
-I don’t want to repeat their session and what is in the PDF.
-Helpfully, Chris and Rebekah have created a worksheet too: bit.ly/understandingintent
+I don’t want to repeat their session and what is in the slide deck.
+Helpfully, Chris and Rebekah have also created a worksheet.

-All I can say is I hope they do an online course on this in the future [nudge Chris and Rebekah] but if you can’t wait, we will be covering it in-depth at the academy in September.
+All I can say is I hope they do an online course on this in the future [nudge Chris and Rebekah].

 I still believe: